Vikings add receiver Jalen Reagor in a trade with the Eagles

 The Vikings need a No. 3 quarterback after Kellen Mond and Sean Mannion landed elsewhere.

-Mond joins Browns head coach Kevin Stefanski, the longtime former Vikings assistant, and quarterbacks Jacoby Brissett and Joshua Dobbs on Cleveland's active roster.
+Mond joins Browns head coach Kevin Stefanski, a longtime Vikings assistant, and quarterbacks Jacoby Brissett and Joshua Dobbs on Cleveland's active roster.
 Mannion rejoins the Seahawks after spending a month in Seattle during last year's training camp.

 Mond and defensive tackle Armon Watts were the only Vikings cuts claimed by other teams.
 The Bears picked up Watts, who started nine games last year, to keep him in the division.
 Watts was a surprise release after lining up as a starter throughout training camp.